Prevent Breast Cancer raised £2 million towards the building of The Nightingale Centre – Europe’s first purpose built breast cancer prevention centre.

 There are specially designed consultation, examination, counselling, mammography, radiology and ultrasound rooms.
 There are also rooms dedicated to pathology, prosthesis, lymphodema and bone densitometry.
 As well as this, it provides training facilities aimed at addressing the shortage of breast cancer specialists and houses many of the Prevent Breast Cancer researchers looking at ways to predict and prevent breast cancer.

-The centre is light and airy, offering a peaceful and welcoming atmosphere for patients.
+The Nightingale Centre is light and airy, offering a peaceful and welcoming atmosphere for patients.
 It incorporates a glazed atrium entrance and waiting area with a beautiful stained glass window created by artist, Martin Donlin.
 This tranquil ambience features both inside and out, with planted areas of landscaping, two internal courtyards and a tranquillity garden for patients.

 The building and its interior were designed after consultation with breast cancer patients and staff.